 Here’s a surprising example: We’ve seen a number of patients get pregnant (after struggling with infertility) shortly after treatment at our clinic.
 Some of them were in fertility treatment for years without success.
 It could just be a coincidence, but it’s happened enough for us to call them “Cognitive FX babies.”

 While our treatment program may or may not restore your hormone balance, it will rehabilitate your brain’s neurovascular coupling and reduce or eliminate symptoms from post-concussion syndrome.

-Enhanced Performance in Cognition Treatment (EPIC treatment) is a challenging week of unique, active rehabilitation that targets each patient’s dysfunctional brain regions.
+Enhanced Performance in Cognition Treatment (EPIC treatment) is unique, active rehabilitation that targets each patient’s dysfunctional brain regions.